cfindlayisme/wmb/API Reference.md

   - **Host** (string): The host of the IRC user.
 - **Timestamp** (time.Time): The time when the message was created, in ISO 8601 format.
 This is generated using `time.Now()` in Go, which provides the current time.

 You can process this accoridngly in whatever you are using to recieve the message, then respond accordingly.
-At the time of writing this, the message will NOT be re-sent in the event you fail to send it.
+At the time of writing this, the message will NOT be re-sent in the event you fail to recieve it for any reason.

 Respond with 200 OK if processed okay for future-proofing, as error handling/retries will eventualy be built-in.